 Also, choose a bone-in cut of pork chop.
 The bones release a TON of flavor, and also help the meat retain a lot of tenderness.
 Besides, when everything is cooked, the meat practically falls off of it – so no need for a knife!

 Can you make this recipe using boneless pork chops?

 BUT ONLY if you’re planning to brine them beforehand.

 Using a brine is, in my opinion, the very best way to guarantee juicy, tender pork chops is to brine them!

 Brines work by breaking down muscle tissue in the meat, which then helps the meat draw in moisture.

 A basic brine solution is 1/4 cup of salt + 4 cups of warm water (that amount will cover 4 good sized pork chops).

 Stir it up until the salt dissolves, then allow it to cool before pouring it over your meat in a shallow dish or bowl.
 Allow it to rest for 30 minutes, or up to 4 hours.
 Keep in mind that the longer they sit in the brine, the saltier they will be, so adjust your seasonings accordingly.

-Next, layer the bottom of your slow cooker crock with the root veggies – onions, baby potatoes, and carrots.
-Add about 1/4 pound of halved baby bella mushrooms, then set the seared pork chops on top.
+- Next, layer the bottom of your slow cooker crock with the root veggies – onions, baby potatoes, and carrots.
+Add about 1/4 pound of halved baby bella mushrooms if you’d like, then place pork chops on top.
 Scatter some more mushrooms, then top everything with the warm gravy.